Chart Color Schemes

 Alawa is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, Alawa's estimated population is around 2,208.
-This reflects an increase of 130 people since the 2021 Census, which reported a population of 2,078.
-The current resident population estimate of 2,206 by AreaSearch is inferred from ERP data release in June 2024 and address validation since the Census date.
-This results in a density ratio of 1,780 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Alawa's growth rate of 6.3% since census positions it within 1.1 percentage points of the SA3 area (7.4%).
-Population growth was primarily driven by overseas migration contributing approximately 78.0% of overall population gains during recent periods.
+As of Feb 2026, AreaSearch estimates the population of the suburb of Alawa at around 2,208.
+This reflects a growth of 130 people since the 2021 Census, which reported a population of 2,078.
+The current resident population estimate of 2,206 is based on AreaSearch's examination of the latest ERP data release by the ABS (June 2024) and address validation since the Census date.
+This results in a density ratio of 1,780 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Alawa's growth rate of 6.3% since census is within 1.1 percentage points of the SA3 area (7.4%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 78.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch applies growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Moving forward, demographic trends suggest a population increase just below the median of national areas.
-By 2041, the Alawa SA2 is expected to expand by 213 persons, reflecting an overall increase of 9.6% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and post-2032 growth estimation, AreaSearch applies growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Based on aggregated SA2-level projections, the suburb of Alawa is expected to increase by 213 persons to reach a population of 2,421 by 2041, reflecting an overall increase of 9.6% over the 17-year period.

 Frequently Asked Questions - Population